A detailed preview, origin, synopsis, chapter by chapter outline and description of the concept and contents of Ugonna Wachuku's up-coming new book:

 22

-Precious Pittsburg:
+Precious Pittsburgh:

 New Jersey tells of how to live and sustain the Union in real ways within the precious heart of this land's city...